geethudugamakorala/Colour-Filter/README.md

 3. Copy the code given and paste it in the file

-4.In the terminal type these commands and hit enter
+4. In the terminal type these commands and hit enter

       pip install opencv-python
       pip instal numpy

-5.Run the code
+5. Run the code

-***if there is any error please let me know
+ ***if there is any error please let me know***